What Is NoteShred

 Here's what we recommend for the best possible security:

 - Use longer, more complex passwords.
 The more characters the better, make sure no one can guess it.
 Using a sentence instead of a single word can help remember long passwords.

 - When sending the note URL and password out to people, don't send them both within the same message or email.
 Split them up and send them through different means to make it harder for anybody listening to get your information. ie, Send the note URL through email and the password over instant message.

 - Don't set long periods of time before shredding.
-Of course you're free to create a note that doesn't shred itself for years, but if it is sensitive information, we recommend you keep the lifespan short.
+Of course you're free to create notes with longer expiration times, but if it is sensitive information, we recommend you keep the lifespan short.
 Shredding immediately after reading is always the most secure

 Frequently Asked Questions

 You can find the most commonly asked questions here: NoteShred FAQ

 Security is our priority.
 Here's a little information on how we do it